dtinblack/dtinblack.github.io/_posts/2018-1-26-moral-distance.md

 tags: [Moral Distance, Products, Business Leadership, Service]
 ---

 We live in a service economy but my experience is that the "service" part is sadly missing.
 Why is that ?
-Could it be that the 'moral distance' is far to long ?
+Could it be that the 'moral distance' is far too long ?

 Recently I ordered a product on line ( from a very well known high street retailer ).
 I clicked, payed and waited.
 And waited.
 After four days I still hadn't received a delivery date ( they had promised that I would have the product within five days ).
 Checking my online account I found that the order had been "suspended" and my money had been returned.
 I phoned the helpline to find that the link between the online web site and the warehouse wasn't working - they were selling products that were not in stock!
 I sent an email to complain about lack of communication about the order to which I received an apology about the situation and that they had passed the problem on.
 I then reordered another product and after thee days I received message requesting me to collect the parcel from the logistics company depot ( about an hour's drive away ) - which I ignored!
 A few days passed and the product arrived.
 Three days later I received an email saying that there had been a problem with my first order!
 This story is not unusual.
 I have had problems with companies large and small, and I could write a "collected works" about the frustrating service from utility companies.